Strict homotopy invariance via compactified homotopies and correspondences, and fibres of essentially smooth schemes over one-dimensional base schemes: Finite support injectivity criterion

-where the topologies in the second row are defined in \Cref{def:NisXZ}, $\underline{\Nis}_S$ is defined in \Cref{def:underNisV}, and $\Fin_S$ in \Cref{def:FinS}.
-Here the arrows between the first two rows are given by \Cref{def:CohSupTransfer}, the arrows from the second row to the third one are inverse images for the canonical morphisms of sites.
-The commutativity of the diagram is provided by \Cref{prop:NisZFr,prop:CommCohSupTrans}, and the isomorphisms in the last row are proven by \Cref{cor:NisFalongA1hominv}. \end{proof}
+see \Cref{def:NisXZ} for the topologies in the second row, \Cref{def:underNisV} for $\underline{\Nis}^S$, and \Cref{def:FinS} for $\Fin_S$; the arrows between the first two rows are given by \Cref{def:CohSupTransfer}; the arrows from the second row to the third one are inverse images for the morphisms of sites.
+The commutativity of the diagram is provided by \Cref{prop:NisZFr} and \Cref{prop:CommCohSupTrans}.
+The isomorphisms in the bottom row hold by \Cref{cor:NisFalongA1hominv}. \end{proof}